SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 - 4.5 kW limit for entire cluster, 2 kW limit per node
 - Benchmarks are: HPL, MLPERF inference, and a mystery benchmark revealed at the start of the benchmarking period.
 - Applications are: NAMD, ICON, Reproducibility (data flow lifecycle analysis tool DataLife), and a mystery application revealed at the start of application period
+    - NAMD is a parallelized molecular dynamics simulation software for large biomecular systems.
-- - Icosahedral Nonhydrostatic, or ICON, is a complex weather modeling application that is part of Germany's DWD weather monitoring service, part of NOAA's (a US weather agency) ensemble model that predicts global weather, and a tool used by amateur hurricane trackers.
+    - Icosahedral Nonhydrostatic, or ICON, is a complex weather modeling application that is part of Germany's DWD weather monitoring service, part of NOAA's (a US weather agency) ensemble model that predicts global weather, and a tool used by amateur hurricane trackers.
 Although a GPU port exists, ICON is typically compiled for CPU runs and its data-heavy nature means that it streses a system's IO.
 - You must try to achiece the best scores for benchmarks, applications, systems, and certain other areas.
 - Benchmarking period 8am-5pm.
 Application period is the next 48 hours.
 No external help.

 You can read for further details on the [SCC SC24 page](https://sc24.supercomputing.org/students/student-cluster-competition/).
 Team introductions are on the [page as well](https://sc24.supercomputing.org/2024/09/teams-compete-in-the-ultimate-hpc-challenge-at-sc24/).
 If you are interested in the history of the program, you may also see the official [Student Cluster Competition site](https://www.studentclustercompetition.us/).

-### System Specifications
+## System Specifications

 A diagram of our final system, <u>Ocean Vista</u>: